-This list will cover the 5 most important food trends happening in 2021.
+This list will cover the 9 most important trends impacting the food and beverage industry right now.

-The $6.02 trillion U.S. food and beverage industry is due for a shakeup.
+The $7.44 trillion US food and beverage space is due for a shakeup.

 One reason is the COVID-19 pandemic.

-But even before the pandemic, ecommerce food sales were growing quickly.
-Online grocery shopping more than doubled from 2015 to 2018.
+But even before the pandemic, ecommerce food sales were already growing quickly.

 DTC brands cut out intermediary retailers.
-This lets them capture more profit margin (and/or offer lower prices) than traditional players.
+Which lets them capture more profit margin (and/or offer lower prices) than traditional players.

-And because they control the customer relationship, DTC companies can easily test new products and make adjustments on the fly.
+And because they control the customer relationship, food and beverage DTC companies can easily test new products and make adjustments on the fly.

-Finally, DTC brands are free to push more lucrative purchasing patterns, like subscriptions.
+Plus, DTC brands are free to push more lucrative purchasing options, like subscriptions.